This worked out to be quite a bit more open-ended than I originally intended, so I suspect more stories are probably in store for later.

 “I’ve never been to school.
 Okay, mean obviously I have been there.
 I have physically visited.
 I’ve never attended school.”
 Megan stood up from the bed, pirouetted, and hopped off, and Charlie blinked, because it was the most graceful thing she’d ever seen in all her years of ballet lessons.
 Megan moved so lightly the food didn’t even move on the plates.
 “I’ve decided I want to go.”

 “You can do that now.
 No one would be able to stop you…”

 “But I can’t ask the teachers questions.
 I can’t turn in homework.
 I can’t really participate.
-But you can see me.
+They can’t see me.
+But you can.
 You can turn in homework for me.
 You can ask questions for me.
 Through you, I can go to high school.”

 “You want me to claim your work is mine?”
 Charlie shook her head.
 “That’s cheating.”